 - Students with a chronic health condition who need to carefully schedule classes around medication schedules,

 - Students undergoing periodic medical treatments (for example, chemotherapy or dialysis) which preclude class attendance at certain times or certain days.

-- Students seeking a priority registration accommodation must register with the Office of Disability Services (DS), complete an intake interview with the Director of DS/designee, and formally submit a request for the accommodation.
-The Director of DS/designee will review and evaluate each request on a per semester and case-by-case basis.
+- Students seeking a priority registration accommodation must register with the Office of Disability Services (DS) and complete an intake interview with the Director of DS/designee.
+The Director of DS/designee will review and evaluate each request on a case-by-case basis.
 Supporting documentation may be required.

 - The DS staff member will evaluate the student’s request in terms of the impact of the disability and demands of the student’s proposed schedule for that semester.

-- The Director of DS/designee will verify the student’s eligibility for a priority registration accommodation for a particular semester in a written letter to the appropriate University departments (for example, Office of the Registrar, Academic Advising).
+- The Director of DS/designee will verify the student’s eligibility for a priority registration accommodation in a notification letter sent electronically to appropriate advisors/departments, department heads and the student prior to the first day of the priority registration period.

 - Priority registration does not override any institutional or department policy (for example, the need for academic advisement or removal of holds), and does not expedite admission to a new program or re-admission to the University.